joshydavid/information-security-study-notes/resources/networking.md

 ### IP Address

 - Identify a host on a network
-- Made up of 4 octets, betwee the range of 0 and 255 (inclusive)
+- Made up of 4 octets, between the range of 0 and 255 (inclusive)
 - Mutable
 - Public address -> identify devices on the internet
 - Private address -> identify devices amongst other devices